 Tom Freistroffer, a native of Fort Wayne, was elected to the City Council in 2015 as a member At-Large.
-Tom earned a BA in social studies at the University of Notre Dame and a Masters Degree in Education from Indiana University.
+Tom earned a BA in social studies at the University of Notre Dame and a Masters Degree in Education from Indiana Untversity.
 Tom has 15 years of experience in teaching and education, along with extensive experience in running two businesses, which he finds invaluable while serving on council.
-Tom is married to Beth, and they are the proud grandparents to 10 grandchildren .
+Tom is married to Beth, and they are the proud grandparents to 12 grandchildren.

 Tom sees serving on Council is a way to give back to the City of Fort Wayne.
-Says the Councilman, “I hope my experience in business and education and as a former coach will enhance my leadership and service on the Council and will leave Fort Wayne a better place when I am finished."
+Says the Councilman, “I hope my experience in business and education and my service on the Council will leave Fort Wayne a better place when I am finished."

 With his background in business, real estate and education, Tom hopes to bring valuable assets to the City Council table.
 Paramount for Tom as an elected official, is to bring business and economic development to Fort Wayne; progressing with our riverfront development, supporting public safety and neighborhood infrastructure.
-As a member of the Fort Wayne Board of Realtors, Tom feels it is important to maintain a strong housing market.
+As a member of the Fort Wayne Board of Realtors, and a Certified residential appraiser- Tom feels it is important to maintain a strong housing market.

 Today Tom is an active member of St. Jude's Parish, and his hobbies include working out, reading, walking, and spending as much time as possible with his children and grandchildren